MultiQC/MultiQC/CONTRIBUTING.md

 (with a custom plotting function) or if you're feeling really brave, `fastqc` (lots of custom CSS and JS).

+Note - you can add other required files to your module directory.
+Note that any subdirectories will need to contain an empty `__init__.py` file to be copied when the package is installed.
+Your module will also need to copy required files to the report at run time.
+See the `init_modfiles()` function in the FastQC module for an example of this.

 ## General Statistics Table
 The general statistics table at the top of every MultiQC report is a special case section, designed to bring together numbers for samples from across